 Stock shortages – a result of the pandemic, political shifts and the global chip shortage – also led to another undesirable outcome for Maplin: an uptick in wholesale buying and unauthorized reselling.
 While Maplin doesn’t classify this as fraud (unless the goods are purchased fraudulently), they do consider it an abuse of their service.

 In Europe, new requirements for Strong Customer Authentication (SCA) are meant to help stymie the latest wave of online fraud.

 SCA payments requires merchants to implement two-factor authentication (2FA) on ecommerce transactions, and will require consumers to authenticate transactions using two of the following three: something the user knows (like a password), something the user has (like a mobile device), and something the user is (like a fingerprint).

-The new payment SCA requirements were originally included in the revised Payment Services Directive (PSD2), which technically went into effect in 2019 — but the complexity of implementing SCA has led to years of delays.
+The new payment SCA requirements were originally included in the revised Payment Services Directive (PSD2 strong customer authentication regulation), which technically went into effect in 2019 — but the complexity of implementing SCA has led to years of delays.
 In fact, SCA still isn’t enforced in the UK, though it’s due to come into force in March.

 The key SCA challenge for online retailers like Maplin is to keep the customer checkout experience frictionless while implementing the additional requirements of SCA.
 Marshall says “it needs to be more seamless than bank redirections and being sent SMS codes – which is rubbish.”
 Nearly 47% of UK consumers in a recent Signifyd survey said they were somewhat or very likely to give up on transactions which required SCA-style authorisation.